sst/guide/_chapters/add-support-for-es6-es7-javascript.md

 ### Serverless Webpack

-The transpiling process of converting our ES code to Node v8.10 JavaScript is done by the serverless-bundle plugin.
+The transpiling process of converting our ES code to Node v10.x JavaScript is done by the `serverless-bundle` plugin.
 This plugin was added in our `serverless.yml`.

 <img class="code-marker" src="/assets/s.png" />Open `serverless.yml` and replace the default with the following.